Danny Ildefonso: Injury plagued seasons (2002–07)

 During the 2005 Fiesta Conference, the Beermen made it to the semifinals against Red Bull.
-Ildefonso played one of his best games of the tournament, and hit numerous clutch shots in the tournament, including a series-clinching game-winning fade away over the outstretched arms of Red Bull import Earl Barron to lead San Miguel to the finals against the Talk 'N Text Phone Pals.

-In the championship series, Ildefonso again played another impressive performance for San Miguel, leading them to their first title since 2001 and defeating the Phone Pals, 4–1.
+Ildefonso played one of his best games of the tournament, and hit numerous clutch shots throughout the tournament, including a series-clinching game-winning fade away over the outstretched arms of Red Bull import Earl Barron to lead San Miguel to the finals against Talk 'N Text.
+In the championship series, he once again put up another impressive performance for San Miguel, leading them to their first title since 2001 and defeating the Phone Pals, 4–1.
 During the series, Ildefonso made a game-winning layup in game 2 against Asi Taulava and in Game 5, a running jumper that put San Miguel in the lead for good to clinch the series.
 Ildefonso was named Finals MVP.